horvathi94/seqmeta/README.md

 #### NGINX configuration

 The build compose files includes an NGINX container to route data to the Flask container.
 The *nginx* directory contains two configuration files for NGINX, one for development (*nginx.dev.conf*) of the app, which simply passes all HTTP requests to the Flask container and one intended for production (*nginx.conf*), which serves static content directly and routes other requests trough WSGI format to the Flask app.

+## Getting started

+After setting up the platform visit the *Workflows* page for guidance on how use the application.